alan-turing-institute/bocpdms/README.md

 ¹Jeremias Knoblauch and Theodoros Damoulas.
 [Spatio-temporal Bayesian On-line Changepoint Detection](https://arxiv.org/abs/1805.05383), _International Conference on Machine Learning_ (2018).

 ²Jeremias Knoblauch, Jack Jewson and Theodoros Damoulas.
 [Doubly Robust Bayesian Inference for Non-Stationary Streaming Data with β-Divergences](https://arxiv.org/abs/1806.02261), arXiv:1806.02261 (2018).

+### Code

+The code in this repository was used in both papers, and we are currently working on splitting the two projects so that it is easier to reproduce the work in both the older¹ and newer² papers.
+You can track our progress on this in [issue \#14](https://github.com/alan-turing-institute/bocpdms/issues/14).

+Until we close \#14, you may notice that the results from some of the examples are _robust_, but do not exactly _reproduce_ those from the ICML paper.
+This is due to changes in the core classes, and in particular the hyperparameter optimisation process, between the publication of the two papers.

 ## Reproducible Research Champions